-Future Business Leaders of America (FBLA), Business Professional of America (BPA) and Family, Career and Community Leaders of America (FCCLA) are the intercurricular career and technical student organizations providing leadership training and reinforcing specific career and technical skills.
+Future Business Leaders of America (FBLA), Business Professional of America (BPA) and Family, Career and Community Leaders of America (FCCLA) and DECA are the intercurricular career and technical student organizations providing leadership training and reinforcing specific career and technical skills.
 Career and Technical Student Organizations provide activities for students as an integral part of the instruction offered.
-The activities of such organizations are defined as part of the curriculum in accordance with Rule 6A-6.065, F.A.C.